2021 Women's Challenge Cup: Quarter-finals

 The draw for the quarter-finals was made on 28 April.
 All four ties were played on Sunday 9 May.

 Semi-finals

-The draw for the semi-finals will be made on 9 May.
+The draw for the semi-finals were made on 9 May.
 The ties were played on 22 May as a double header at York City Knights' LNER Community Stadium.

 Final

 The final of the women's challenge cup, was played at Leigh Sports Village, on 5 June 2021 as part of a triple header with the semi-finals of the men's tournament.